-- Use the Move Table soft key and ARROWkeys to move the workpiece away from the tool. - Insert the required tool into the spindle. - Using the Move Table soft key, position the surface of a known depth on the workpiece under the tool. - ▶ Press the Datumsoft key. - ▶ Position your tool so that it touches a known surface, then enter that position into the Z axis. - ▶ Press the USE key. - ▶ Raise the tool and press the GO key to continue the program.
+- Use the Move Table soft key and ARROW keys to move the workpiece away from the tool. - ▶ Insert the required tool into the spindle. - Using the Move Table soft key, position the surface of a known depth on the workpiece under the tool. - Press the Datumsoft key. - Position your tool so that it touches a known surface, then enter that position into the Z axis. - Press the USE key.
+The Z display will not show the datum change immediately if the table position needs to be restored. - Raise the quill.
+If indicated, press the GO key to restore the table position and apply the Z datum change. - > Press the GO key to continue the program.